input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 Because the group generation algorithm is very efficient, we can re-generating a group every epoch easily.
 We can take advantage of this to reduce the security parameter such that it is still highly improbable to break the group within an epoch to reduce the size of the elements on-chain.

 N.B.
 For future work, it could be interesting to snarkify the accumulators, their update and the proof verification to save space and potentially reduce the verification time.
-This would however increase the proving time significantly.
+An incrementally verifiable computation technique would be particularly interesting in that scenario as we would be able to prove each iteration and accumulator update in small circuits and generate a single proof for the whole epoch.
+Regardless of the techniques chosen, using SNARKs would significantly increase the proving time.

 <center>